Marijuana Extracts: Kiff

 Mix the hash oil butter into a recipe that requires butter and take on an empty stomach, so the effects will start more quickly than they would on a full belly.
 Even on an empty stomach, it will usually take 90-120 minutes to work fully.

-If you make hash oil yourself, you can save a bit of time making hash oil butter by decarboxylating the marijuana employed to produce the hash oil, prior to producing the hash oil.
+If you make hash oil yourself, you can save a bit of time making hash oil butter by decarboxylating the marijuana prior to producing the hash oil.
+That way you don't have to decarboxylate again.
+Just mix the hash oil with some butter, then add to a recipe.

 What you are doing by following the instructions above is combining cannabis with a carrier (in this case butter) so it is uniformly distributed, as well as decarboxylating the cannabis.
-Both of which ensure maximum absorption and uniform doses.Related Books
+This ensures uniform dose sizes and maximum absorption by the body.

 Beyond Buds: Marijuana Extracts